Fly Upper Computer Installation and Usage Guide

 1. Hardware Connection

-- Connect to the computer using a Type-C data cable.
+- Connect the computer using a Type-C data cable

 2. Serial Terminal Configuration